The Little Book of the Icelanders at Christmas

 In The Little Book of the Icelanders at Christmas, Alda Sigmundsdóttir invites you to learn about the special foods, traditions, and customs that make Christmas in Iceland so special and to meet a colourful cast of characters that are such an integral part of the Yule.
 In her inimitable style, and using examples from her own life, Alda gives you not only the modern version of Christmas but also the historical and cultural background to many of the traditions that are still observed today.

 Beautifully illustrated by Megan Herbert, The Little Book of the Icelanders at Christmas is the perfect book for all lovers of Iceland.
 Available in paperback, ebook, audiobook, and hardcover formats.
-The paperbacks, ebooks, and audiobooks are available from your nearest Amazon store.
+The paperbacks, ebooks, and audiobooks are available from your nearest digital store.
 The hardcovers ship from Iceland.

 As yet I have not reported on the crazy and colourful cast of characters that are such an integral part of the Icelandic jól.
 I shall remedy that herewith, beginning with the formidable matriarch known as Grýla.